top of page

 The service is charming and friendly.

-It's a great place to try their quality preserves, like, embutidos ibéricos (Iberian sausages) morcilla de hígado (liver black pudding) chicharrones (pork rinds) tostas de pringá (pulled pork bun) plus the usual anchovies and boquerones.
+It's a great place to try their quality preserves, like embutidos ibéricos (Iberian sausages), morcilla de hígado (liver black pudding), chicharrones (pork rinds), tostas de pringá (pulled pork bun), plus the usual anchovies and boquerones.

 All in all, quality wines and food, in a cosy, sometimes chaotic, atmosphere.

-Next day, we tried the tapas at the excellent but relatively unknown
+The next day, we tried the tapas at the excellent but relatively unknown

 EL FIESTA EL BAR DEL MERCAO Mercado Municipal de Marbella, puesto 38 Calle Francisco de Quevedo, 29601 Marbella

 Rubén Pérez has been serving in this bar at the Municipal Market of Marbella for some time.
-The Fiesta is one of the favourite places of Michelin-starred chefs Dani García and Juan José Carmona amongst others.
+The Fiesta is one of the favourite places of Michelin-starred chefs Dani García and Juan José Carmona, amongst others.

 You must try the sandwiches with roasted meat, especially the El Fiesta (roasted meat, omelette and a slice of tomato).
 The dishes of the day and their paellas are also good.
-It's nice, to sit on the outside terrace, on a sunny day.
+It's nice to sit on the outside terrace on a sunny day.

-Afterwards, you can have a stroll around the market and maybe buy some of the produce on offer.
+Afterwards, you can have a stroll around the Market and maybe buy some of the produce on offer.

-The very friendly staff described all the fish and where they came from and gave us a few tasters!
+The very friendly staff described all the fish and where they came from, and gave us a few tasters!

-Zamburiñas from Galicia (smaller, scallop like and some say, tastier)
+Zamburiñas from Galicia (smaller, scallop-like, and some say, tastier)

 Málaga concha fina (thin shell Málaga clams)